imagej/imagej.github.io/_pages/plugins/simple-neurite-tracer/export-to-swc-tutorial.md

 To export each connected set of paths as a separate SWC file, you can now select the "Export all as SWC..." menu option - you will be prompted for the prefix of the file names:

-{% include img align="center" src="/media/plugins/simple-neurite-tracer/save-all-as-swc.png" %}
+{% include img align="center" src="save-all-as-swc" %}

 ## Export a single connected path set as an SWC file

 Often, you will just want to export one set of connected paths.
 As an example of this, suppose we have a partially traced image like this:

-{% include img align="center" src="/media/plugins/simple-neurite-tracer/simple-neurite-tracer-export-to-swc-tutorial-1.png" width="750" %}
+{% include img align="center" src="simple-neurite-tracer-export-to-swc-tutorial-1" width="750" %}

 Those are actually three disconnected groups of paths, as you can see from the path list: